truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 Expand the VM by clicking on the down pointing arrow to the right of the new VM.
 Click the Start button

-To start the Debian Installtion, click the Display button
+Click the Display button to step through the Debian installation.
+The following are the steps/values entered in this example.

 **Debian Graphical Install**
-I this example I used the following values:
 * Press the Retuen key, on the keyboard, to start the Debian Graphical Install.
 * Language: English, click the continue button.
 * Location: United States, click the continue button.